 While at BGSU, undergraduate students will have the opportunity to gain real-world experiences through on-campus and off-campus internships and study abroad experiences.
 Our campus houses a daily newspaper, a television station, and two radio stations.

-On the graduate level, we offer both masters and doctor of philosophy degrees with emphases in media studies and in communication & culture.
+On the graduate level, we currently offer both masters and doctor of philosophy degrees with emphases in media studies and in communication & culture.
 Our graduate program is known as a global center for teaching and research in Communication Studies where students come to study with a diverse faculty who publish extensively with top publishers and academic journals.

 Each one of the three departments of the School of Media and Communication offers its own, separate degree programs at undergraduate level.
 In summary: The Department of Communication offers programs that lead either to a Bachelor of Arts in Interpersonal Communication degree, or a Bachelor of Arts in Communication degree.
 The Department of Journalism and Public Relations offers programs that lead to a Bachelor of Science in Journalism degree, in any of three sequences namely: print journalism, broadcast journalism, and public relations.
 The Department of Telecommunications offers programs that lead to either a Bachelor of Arts degree, or a Bachelor of Arts in Communication degree, with an emphasis in Telecommunications.
 In addition, each department offers a number of minors.